nasa/reflow/README.md

 - Laura Titolo, César A. Muñoz, Marco A. Feliú, Mariano M. Moscato:
   Eliminating Unstable Tests in Floating-Point Programs.
 LOPSTR 2018

+## Logo
+The ReFlow logo was designed by Silvia Chittaro.

 ## License and Copyright Notice